RichardKnop/ragserver/README.md

 ### Vector Database

-Currently this project uses a [weaviate](https://github.com/weaviate/weaviate) vector database.
-I am planning to add adapters for other databases that support vector similarity search (such as Redis) in the future.
+You can choose between [weaviate](https://github.com/weaviate/weaviate) and [redis](https://redis.io/) as a vector database.

+Currently the only supported text embedding models (`text-embedding-004`) use 768 dimensional vector space, other number of dimensions will not work with redis adapter as its index is hardcoded to 768 dimensions.
+I am looking into making it more dynamic, perhaps creating different indexes based on embedding model.

-Use docker compose to start a weaviate database:
+Use docker compose to start a weaviate or redis database:

 ```sh
 docker compose up -d